Skip to content

 • Rule IDs default to {workflow-filename}-security-finding-{index} format when no custom suffix is provided

-Section titled “Push to Pull Request Branch (push-to-pr-branch:)”
+Section titled “Push to Pull Request Branch (push-to-pull-request-branch:)”

 Basic Configuration: